Accessible language is language that includes everyone.

 <html lang="mi">to show a page is in Māori.

 3.1.2 Language of Parts — indicate any changes in the language on the page

-A web page will generally use one language.
+A web page will generally use 1 language.
 However, sometimes you may need to include words or a passage in another language.
-WCAG 2.0 Success Criterion 3.1.2 Language of Parts requires that you show a change in language if it happens.
-This is so that software can tell it apart from the page's main language.
+Success criterion 3.1.2 Language of Parts requires that you show a change in language if it happens.
+This is so software can tell it apart from the page's main language.

 The easiest way to do this is to add the

 lang attribute — with the correct language code — to the HTML element containing the text that’s in a different language.
-A common way to do this is to add the
+A common approach is to add the

 lang attribute to a